pelias/whosonfirst/README.md

 ## Downloading the Data

-* The `download` script will download the required bundles/sqlite databases and place the data into the datapath configured in [pelias-config](https://github.com/pelias/config) in the required directory layout.
+The `download` script will download the required bundles/sqlite databases into the datapath configured in `imports.whosonfirst.datapath`.

 To install the required node module dependencies and run the download script:

 ```bash